cameronmccormack/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-## Trello Integration
+## MongoDB Integration

-The project uses the Trello API to store To Do items.
-A board must be set up in Trello with 3 lists for the app to use to store items of each status.
+This project uses MongoDB to store To Do items.
+The MongoDB database name and primary connection string must be defined in the `.env` file.

-These board and list IDs must be defined (along with the API Key and Token) in the `.env` file.
 A list of required fields can be found in `.env.template`.

 ## Running the App